Section B2: Match Day Rules

 - There is floodlight failure and the Ground Safety Officer advises that power cannot be restored within a reasonable period of time taking into account all the circumstances;

-- The Match Doctor fails to attend and a replacement cannot be found within a reasonable period of time;
+- A Team Doctor or the Match Doctor fails to attend and a replacement cannot be found within a reasonable period of time;

 - There are other circumstances which lead the Match Commissioner (Referee) acting reasonably to believe that the only option available to him is to postpone, suspend or abandon the Match.